Positano Campania, Italy Travel Guide

 Positano's colorful houses cascade down the hillside to the sea, a truly memorable sight.

 Positano sits on the dramatic Amalfi Coast, an UNESCO World Heritage site known for its rugged coastline, sheer cliffs, and picturesque towns.
 This stretch of coastline, part of the Campania region in southern Italy, overlooks the Tyrrhenian Sea.
 Positano is built vertically, with houses clinging to the mountainside.
-The town itself descends from the main coastal road (SS163) down to the sea level, where its main beaches, Spiaggia Grande and Fornillo, are located.
+The town itself descends from the main coastal road (SS163) down to the sea level, where its primary beaches, Spiaggia Grande and Fornillo, are located.
 This unique geographical layout means walking in Positano means many stairs and steep, winding paths, offering panoramic views at nearly every turn.

 Evidence points to a Roman presence, with a villa dating back to the 1st century AD discovered beneath the Church of Santa Maria Assunta.